Author Archive

 I don’t like having my personal financial data in someone else’s control.
 I used to use Quicken, and I also tried the system set up by Bank of America.
 Many years ago I ditched Quicken when it tried to start getting me to store my data online at their server, and ditched BofA out of outrage after the credit crisis scandals.

 Additionally, having a credit card from the beginning is beneficial if you have no credit history because it can help you create one in the long run with responsible use.
 You can utilize a credit card to help improve your credit score, but before applying for a credit card, be sure you can afford the minimum payment, as most businesses will do a check to confirm you can pay at least that amount.
+You can look into a merchant cash advance loan if needed.
 When it comes to managing finances, I prefer to handle transactions directly rather than relying on third-party services, especially for important matters like Send money to Mexico.

 I found a solution that works better for me, using a “buckets of money” budgeting approach plus modern electronic banking.